jwcarr/eyekit/GUIDE.md

 ```
 <img src='./docs/images/quick_brown_with_all_words.pdf' width='100%'>

 Note that, by default, each `InterestArea`'s bounding box is slightly padded by, at most, half of the width of a space character.
 This ensures that even if a fixation falls between two words, it will still be assigned to one of them.
 Padding is only applied to an `InterestArea`'s edge if that edge adjoins a non-alphabetical character (i.e. spaces and punctuation).
 Thus, when *jumped* was divided into separate stem and suffix areas above, no padding was applied word-internally.
-If desired, automatic padding can be turned off by setting the `autopad` argument to `False` during the creation of the `TextBlock`.
+If desired, automatic padding can be turned off by setting the `autopad` argument to `False` during the creation of the `TextBlock`, or it can be controlled manually using the `InterestArea.adjust_padding()` method.

 Performing Analyses